betina17/University/First Year/Semester 2/Data Structures and Algorithms/lab 2/Bag_DLL/README.md

-Abstract Data Type-Bag, using a doubly-linked list, with (element, frequency) pairs
+Implement an Abstract Data Type-Bag, using a doubly-linked list, with (element, frequency) pairs